 What to do if you are concerned you may have RED-S?

 - Women: even if your adult weight is steady, if you are a female athlete of reproductive age whose periods have stopped, then do not ignore this!
 In the first instance, you need to exclude any other causes (for example polycystic ovary syndrome and other hormone issues) in conjunction with your doctor.
-Then take a look at how you are eating in line with your training load – see the nutritional considerations section below.
+Then assess how you are eating in line with your training load – see the nutritional considerations section below.

 - Men: if you are a male athlete struggling to improve sport performance, then review both your training load and your periodised nutrition and recovery.
-If the cause is RED-S then do not wait until your sport performance drops or you get injured before taking action.
-You may also want to consider having your testosterone levels measured to check that these are in the normal range.
+If the cause is RED-S, then do not wait until your sport performance drops or you get injured before acting.
+You may also want to consider having your testosterone levels measured to check that these are in the central part of the normal range.

-- Ensure an adequate energy intake.
-Use My Fitness Pal or a similar app to track your food intake over the course of week.
-On any day when you train, if you are consuming fewer than 2500 calories as a male endurance athlete and 2000 calories as a female endurance athlete, your intake is likely to be inadequate as these are the guidelines for the general population.
-If you are taking in fewer than 2750 calories (male) or 2250 calories (female) on a day when you are training for two hours or more, you are likely to be at increased risk of RED-S. Use this data to learn more about appropriate food choices and serving sizes, and introduce some changes to increase your intake in line with your training load.
+- Track your food intake vs energy expenditure for a short period.
+Use My Fitness Pal or a similar app to track these daily over the course of week.
+On any day when you train, if you are consuming fewer than 2500 calories as a male endurance athlete and 2000 calories as a female endurance athlete after taking your energy expenditure through training into account, your intake is likely to be inadequate as these are the guidelines for the general population.
+Use this data to learn more about appropriate food choices and serving sizes and introduce some changes to increase your intake in line with your training load.
 But I do not suggest using apps like these on a long-term basis as they may encourage an unhealthy obsession with your food intake.

 - Focus on nutrient density.
 Make good quality food choices to help you get enough vitamins and minerals as well as carbohydrates, protein, fat and fibre.
 Try to eat fresh, minimally processed foods rather than too much packaged food, including 3-5 servings of vegetables and 2-3 pieces of fresh fruit each day.